openTdataCH/netexRealisationGuideSwitzerland/src/02_files.md

 >NB: We still have to finalise whether the owner has to produce a single file for the whole line or if delivery of partial lines is  allowed and how.
 This is an organisational matter.

-#### Responsibilities Data Supplier
+#### Responsibilities Data Provider
 The data provider is responsible for the timely delivery of the complete timetable information with sufficient quality on the technical level.
 Complete means all timetable data in the responsibility of the provider for the whole timetable period.

-> NB: In many cases the data supplier may be identical to the Owner.
+> NB: In many cases the data provider may be identical to the Owner.

 #### Responsibilties SKI
 SKI is responsible for the timely delivery of the complete timetable information with sufficient quality of all timetable data for open data and for the consumption by the data consumers.